thisyearnofear/agnej/README.md

 ### Solo Practice
 - Practice physics and controls without pressure
-- No timer, no restrictions
+- No timer, no restrictions, no gates
 - Perfect for learning the game

-### Solo Competitor ⭐ NEW!
+### Solo Competitor ⭐
 - **Race against time** - 30 seconds to remove each block
 - **Top 2 layers locked** - Can't touch them!
 - **Collapse = Game Over** - If locked layers fall below Y=12
-- **On-Chain Leaderboard** - Submit scores to blockchain
+- **On-Chain Leaderboard** - Submit scores to blockchain (no PoH required)
+- **Verified Leaderboard (Optional)** - Enable PoH to compete fairly on verified ranks
-- **Rankings & Competition** - See your rank vs global players
+- **Rankings & Competition** - See your rank vs global players (all or verified-only)

-### Multiplayer (Coming Soon)
+### Multiplayer ⭐ COMING SOON - The Differentiator
-- 7-player turn-based battles
+- 7-player turn-based battles (only product in exponent with this)
 - Real-time physics synchronization
-- Smart contract pot distribution
+- Smart contract pot distribution (7 ETH = 80% to winner)
+- Referral system - Share game links for 5% bonus
+- Invite friends to exponential growth

 ## 🚀 Quick Start